sambitos23/SGP-WEBSITE/README.md

 - Go to MongoDB Atlas → Network Access and ensure `0.0.0.0/0` is allowed.
 - This is required because Vercel functions use dynamic IP addresses.

+### "querySrv ENOTFOUND" error

+- Your connection string has placeholder values.
+Replace the cluster URL with your actual Atlas cluster hostname.
+- The correct hostname is visible in Atlas → Database → Connect → Drivers.

+### CORS error in browser

+- Make sure you're accessing the site via `http://localhost:3000` (not opening `index.html` directly as `file:///...`).
+- The dev server serves frontend and API from the same port, eliminating CORS.
+- On Vercel, everything is same-origin so CORS isn't an issue in production.

 ### Signup says "Account already exists" but you just created the DB

 - The email check is case-insensitive.
 Try with a different email.